DragunWF/BSIT301-Bot/README.md

 - Message Sniping
 - Google Forms Responses - _To be implemented_
 - Notes Sender - _To be implemented_
+- RNG Games with leaderboards - _To be implemented_
 - _More will be added_